ShoaibShuja/FMBlogPreviewCard/README.md

 ## 🌟 Project Overview

-A simple singular page that demonstrates a Recipe Page.
+A simple singular page that demonstrates a Blog Preview Card.

 ## 🔑 Key Features